The Pros and Cons of QuickBooks Online (QBO)

 - Human-centric customer support and service

-Professionals can find a better experience by using QuickBooks accounting software for bookkeeping purposes and Stax for payment processing.
+Professionals and small business owners can find a better experience by using QuickBooks accounting software for bookkeeping purposes and Stax for payment processing.

 We know the user experience is critical to our customers.
 You don’t want to spend excessive time learning how to use an application – you want to save money and run your business more efficiently.
 That’s why we’ve designed our payment processing platform to quickly integrate with your current platform, so you can save money and time per month while focusing on your customers and your business.